WELCOME TO THE CAUX DEMOCRACY FORUM 2026 - PROGRAMME

 With:

-• Christine WAMSLER, Professor, Lund University Centre for Sustainability Studies
+• Christine WAMSLER, Professor, Lund University Centre for Sustainability Studies (LUCSUS)

-PART 3: Conversation on participative democracy
+PART 3: A conversation on participative democracy

 An interactive dialogue highlighting citizen engagement and participatory governance models.